- Switzerland travel tips: how to save money for train, food, and more

 - Grindelwald: the counterpart to Lauterbrunnen, a ski resort town that’s less small town charming but with more facilities.

 Where to stay in Interlaken

 Budget: Happy Inn Lodge offers clean rooms and dormitory for budget travellers.
-They have free shuttle in the winter for skiers and is by the Interlaken West station.
-I f dorms isn’t your thing and you don’t mind staying one station away from Interlaken, Edelweiss Lodge has great reviews and reviews says they are squeaky clean.
+They have a free shuttle in the winter for skiers and is by the Interlaken West station.
+If dorms aren’t your thing and you don’t mind staying one station away from Interlaken, Edelweiss Lodge has great reviews and reviews say they are squeaky clean.

-Midrange: Interlaken Youth Hostel has slightly pricier hostel room in addition to private rooms but its location by the train station is unrivaled.
+Midrange: Interlaken Youth Hostel has slightly pricier hostel rooms in addition to private rooms but its location by the train station is unrivaled.
 Don’t need dorms?
-Hotel Interlaken might be a good pick since the private rooms aren’t that different in price and just a little further along.
+Hotel Interlaken might be a good pick since the private rooms aren’t that different in price and are just a little further along.